espen/balder/README.md

 * Geo-location of albums & photos with Google Maps integration.
 * Authenticate with Facebook Connect

-## Requirements
+## Optinal image processing

-Rails 3.2

-Software
-Default:
-- ExifTool (required for Mini_EfixTool).
-Can be disabled.
-Default is to read EXIF tags but not write them to the file when database is updated as writing EXIF is slow.
-To enable just uncomment exif_write in photo.rb
-Can be installed from: http://www.sno.phy.queensu.ca/~phil/exiftool/
+Default Balder uses mini_magick and mini_exiftool_vendored.

+Optional:

 - ImageMagicK.
 Carrierwave can use either RMagicK or MiniMagicK (default).
 To change resize option the correct gem must be used (specified in Gemfile) and change included setting for Carrierwave in file_uploader.rb
 Can be installed from: http://www.imagemagick.org
-Optional:
 - ImageScience which requires FreeImage.
 Can be installed from: http://sourceforge.net/projects/freeimage/

-Ruby Gems: See Gemfile
+- ExifTool (required for Mini_EfixTool).
+Can be disabled.
+Default is to read EXIF tags but not write them to the file when database is updated as writing EXIF is slow.
+To enable just uncomment exif_write in photo.rb
+Can be installed from: http://www.sno.phy.queensu.ca/~phil/exiftool/

 ## Configuration